ryanrotz/interview-questions/readme.md

 * What do controllers do in rails?
 * What is RESTful routing?
 * What is a polymorphic association?
+** something that belongs to more than one database model (2:1)???

 * What are params?
 * How do I make a migration to add a column in Rails?
 * What is CSRF?
 How does Rails protect an app against this?
+** CSRF is when someone tries to... hack you're site?
+Mess with your page...?
+Rails prevents access to certain protocols.
 * What's the difference between `User.find_by_id(1)` and `User.find(1)`?
 * What's are classes in Ruby?
 What are modules?
 And what's the difference?

 ## Testing Questions

 * What are some advantages/disadvantages to testing your code?
+** Catch bugs
+** It takes more time

 * What tools would you use to test your code's functionality?
 * What is the difference between a unit test and a functional/integration test?
 * What is the purpose of a code style linting tool?